englishword/IPSM-approach/README.md

 How to use this brilliant method **Lingose Notation** (音形意统一记忆法 in Chinese) to study English?

 This is the best method for second language learners to study English words, no kidding.
-It will help you children master English in a short time.
+It will help your children master English in a short time.

 First, you can read this [first lesson](https://github.com/englishword/document/blob/master/first_lesson.md).